harnesscloud/ansible-deployment-harness/README.md

 ### Step 3: use ansible to deploy the HARNESS platform

-Change to the ansible-deployment-harness-demo-g5k directory and run the following command:
+Change to the ansible-deployment-harness-demo-g5k directory and run the following two commands:

+    ansible-playbook -i inventories/g5k.sh provisioning/prep.yml
     ansible-playbook -i inventories/g5k.sh provisioning/deploy.yml

+The purpose of the "prep.yml" playbook is to disable the http_proxy variable on the nodes.
+While this proxy is needed to access external sites, its presence will cause the "neutron" command to fail.
+This reason that only the neutron command-line client is affected is that it is implemented using python-httplib2, while the other clients are not.

 Using HARNESS on Grid5000
 -------------------------

 As the environment within the grid5000 clusters is fairly insecure, a fair amount of effort has been put into isolating grid5000 from the wider internet.
 This means, for example, that nodes cannot directly access or be accessed from outside.
 Obviously, it should be possible to ssh to the root account of any node from the frontend machine.
 In order to access web services running on the nodes you may need to tunnel traffic over ssh, for example by using "ssh -D".

 For any node running a web server; a service running on port 80 can be accessed through a URL that follows this scheme: